jeroennoten/Laravel-AdminLTE/docs/sections/components/basic_forms_components.md

 The identifier of the feedback block is always the `id` of the control suffixed with `-error`.
 A screen reader therefore announces the error together with the field instead of leaving it unassociated.
 An `aria-describedby` of your own **wins** over the generated one, so pass both identifiers when the field also has a hint.

-Every component extending the input group inherits this behaviour, the [InputSlider](/sections/components/advanced_forms_components#inputslider) included, where the attributes land on the element the plugin renders into rather than on the hidden input.
+Every component extending the input group inherits this behaviour, the [InputSlider](/sections/components/advanced_forms_components#inputslider) included, where the attributes land on the `div` that **noUiSlider** renders into rather than on the hidden input holding the submitted value.

-# Button
+## Button

 This component represents an `AdminLTE` styled button.
 The following attributes are available: